Nothing More Beautiful Than A Plate of These!

 - 2 cups sugar

 - 1 cup pumpkin, (fresh or canned pure pumpkin, NOT pumpkin pie mix)

 - Small decorator tipped green frosting for stems and leaves

 - Orange frosting (bought or homemade)

-Instructions and Information about two ways of making them into pumpkin shapes without use of a cookie cutter.
+Instructions and Information about making cookies into pumpkin shapes without use of a cookie cutter.

 - In medium bowl, combine flour, pumpkin pie spice, ginger and salt and set aside.